 Cost comparisons are presented in summary form with additional viewing options that provide more detailed cost comparisons.

-Our comparisons take into account not only premiums and potential health care costs, but also plan financial features such as Health Savings Accounts and Wellness benefits that involve cash rewards.
+Our comparisons consider not only premiums and potential health care costs, but also plan financial features such as Health Savings Accounts and Wellness benefits that involve cash rewards.
 We also include dental benefits built into some health plans and, separate from our health plan analysis, the costs and benefits of standalone dental plans.
-For annuitants, our estimates and comparisons also take into account both Medicare benefits and Medicare premiums, depending on choices about Medicare enrollment.
+For annuitants, our estimates and comparisons also consider both Medicare benefits and Medicare premiums, depending on choices about Medicare enrollment.
 We also allow for comparisons for those using Flexible Spending Accounts (FSAs).
 In summary, we provide a comprehensive set of financial comparisons that allow users to make "apple to apple" comparisons of costs for both premiums and likely health care expenses under each plan and across all plans.